hotwax/oms-documentation/documents/learn-oms/how-tos/store-fulfillment.md

 ### Inventory Sync to Shopify

-When the inventory is received, a product’s QOH and ATP are updated in HotWax Commerce.
+When the inventory is received, a product’s QOH and Online ATP are updated in HotWax Commerce.
 HotWax Commerce calculates the Physical Available to Promise (ATP) of a facility by considering various factors, such as safety stock, threshold, reserved quantity, and orders in the queue.

-Online ATP = QOH - (Reserved quantities + Safety stock + Threshold + Orders in brokering queue)
+Online ATP = QOH - (Reserved quantities + Safety stock + Threshold + Orders in brokering queue + Exluded facilities' ATP)

-For each store that allows online fulfillment, HotWax Commerce calculates the Online ATP that is available to sell and synchronize the inventory with Shopify through `Hard Sync` and `Update recent inventory changes` jobs.
+For each store that allows online fulfillment, HotWax Commerce calculates the Online ATP that is available to sell and synchronize the inventory with Shopify through [`Hard Sync` and `Update recent inventory changes` jobs.](./../../retail-operations/job-workflows/inventory.md)

 ### Verify Store Fulfillment